Updated February 2019

 Returning students who were not meeting SAP standards when they left must submit an appeal.
 Those who have had a previous appeal approved, drop out, and subsequently return to CU are considered to be on financial aid probation when they return.
-A review of the student’s probation conditions, academic plan, and degree plan will be completed prior to awarding aid.
+A review of the student’s probation conditions, academic plan (if applicable), and degree plan will be completed prior to awarding aid.